 If you have a history of making claims with your auto insurance provider, they will consider insuring you more of a risk.
 Because of this, they will charge you more for your insurance premiums.
 Only make claims when you need to in order to avoid being put into this “high risk” category.

 Where you drive around all day and when you park your car at night plays a significant role in how much you pay for auto insurance.
 If you live in a dangerous area with lots of car theft and vandalism, expect to pay more for car insurance.
 If you live in a high traffic area with lots of car accidents, you can also expect to pay more for car insurance.

 Vehicles that score high in safety ratings and vehicles that cost little to repair will yield you the lowest insurance rates.
 Do your research and find out with cars are the cheapest to insure.
 If saving money on your auto insurance rates is a priority for you, you might want to consider driving one of these vehicles.

 Your Credit Score

 Every state in the United States has minimum coverage requirements when it comes to auto insurance.
 If you get this “bare minimum” coverage, chances are your insurance rates will be relatively low.
 If you load up on many different coverage types and “add-ons,” your premiums will naturally be higher.
-Every state requires that you are covered with liability coverage, and most have some sort of collision and uninsured motorist requirement.
+Every state requires that you are covered with liability coverage, and most have some sort of collision coverage and uninsured motorist coverage requirement.
 To know how much coverage you show be purchasing, please consult with your insurance agent.